shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 With DCAP, the quote generation can be done either in-process, or out-of-process by working with a background service (called AESM) running on the same platform.
+  - On Linux platforms, access control for quote generation is enforced by the SGX Linux driver.
-  - For in-process quote generation, the process that calls the DCAP library is required to run in an account added to a special group `sgx_prv`, as documented in the DCAP library [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and the DCAP driver [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.md).
+    - Every process that hosts the Quoting
+    Enclave (QE) is required to run in an account added to a special group `sgx_prv`, as documented in the DCAP library [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/README.md) and the DCAP driver [readme](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.md).
-    - Note: `sgx_prv` is an SGX provisioning access control mechanism implemented in the SGX Linux driver since version V1.22, and in the upstream SGX Linux driver.
+      - Note: `sgx_prv` is an SGX provisioning access control mechanism implemented in the DCAP driver since version V1.22, and in the new upstream SGX Linux driver.
+    - Impact to DCAP library usage:
+      - For in-process quote generation, every process that calls the DCAP library is required to run in an account that belongs to the special `sgx_prv` group.
       - On the other hand, for out-of-process quote generation, only the AESM service process account needs to be added to the special group `sgx_prv`.
+  - Note: on Windows platforms quote generation access control stays the same.
+  QE's are required to be white-listed.
 - The quote-ex library supports generation of SGX quotes in multiple formats (including ECDSA-p256 and EPID variations).
 With quote-ex, quote generation is always done out-of-process